Information du profil

 As a family, we have experience in calms and storms and, of course, in the tradewinds.
 We prefer remote anchorages, where we can have the world to ourselves.
 This might mean an azure lagoon at the heart of an atoll, or it might mean Point Nemo, in the depths of the South Pacific.

 We're happy sweltering in the tropics and we've also spent time amongst the ice floes and the glaciers of Patagonia.
-In fact, the captain has spent two seasons working in Antarctica and would like to head back down that way.
+In fact, the captain has spent two seasons working in Antarctica on charter yachts and would like to head back down that way.

 Although we don't actually need any help in handling the boat, we certainly enjoy having other people aboard.
 We're not particularly interested in giving rides to people who just want to get from A to B. We have been known to do just that, but we're happier hosting people who are eager to learn about the cruising lifestyle with a view to buying their own boat.
 We also welcome scientists who want to use the vessel as a base for marine research (eg. plankton netting, listening to whales, etc)